PrideInLondon/pride-london-web/README.md

 - [How to guide](./how-to-guide.md): a guide for performing common development actions
 - [Code of conduct](./.github/CODE_OF_CONDUCT.md): defines standards for how to engage in the Pride in London community

+## Contributing :handshaking:

+Want to help out?
+That's amazing!
+Please see the [roles available](https://volunteer.prideinlondon.org/jobs?department_id=34173) on the Pride in London volunteer platform.

 ## License :necktie: